VoronDesign/Voron-Hardware/V0-Umbilical/README.md

 ----

 ## Frame PCB
-Mounting between the motors, this board takes in all the wires and merges them into a 14 pin harness
+Mounting between the motors, this board takes in all the wires and merges them into a 14 pin harness.

+### *Note:*
+Make sure that the X-endstop (-) connects to the endstop (-) on the controller, otherwise your neopixels will behave erratically and cause X endstop issues.
 ![Alt text](/V0-Umbilical/Images/Frame_PCB.png?raw=true "Title")